 - Repayment terms: 30 days interest-free

-- Time to funding: Instantly to two weeks (time it takes to receive your card)
+- Time to funding: Instantly to two weeks, which is the time to receive your card

 - Initial rewards: Introductory APR of 0% for seven to 18 months

 Many cards will offer an introductory period with 0% APR.
-This can be good to help you fund purchases you need to pay off over a period of time since you’re borrowing for free during that period of time.
+This can be good to help you fund purchases you need to pay off over time since you’re borrowing for free during that period.
+Your business can also potentially increase its credit limit as it grows, making business credit cards a great financing option in the long run as well.

 Business Credit Cards for Trucking Companies Qualifications